JLAC11/JLAC11.github.io/project-ecobike/a-first-glance.md

 ![Buenavista station](/assets/images/Buenavista_map.png)

+This station is not very close to the geographical center of the Ecobici network, but it connects other transportation media that are better suited for longer routes.

 One interesting feature is that the number of trips the largest station receives (as a destination) is nearly twice the amount of trips coming out.
 Not only that, but its sister station also accounts for nearly as many destinations as origins from "CE-271-272 Jesús García - Carlos J. Meneses".

 Looking at the largest stations, we can see that those are also the largest stations: